How Much Money Does Disney World Make A Day?

 The famous gold Citizens Clock on Main Street in Magic Kingdom at Walt Disney World Resort.

-The Walt Disney World Resort is the premier vacation destination of the world and brings in tens of millions of guests to each of its parks in any given year.
-Magic Kingdom Park is always the most visited park in the world, followed by Epcot, Hollywood Studios, and Animal Kingdom.
 With so many different revenue streams for the company and its parks, Disney is able to rake in the dough and earn a ton of money from its parks and other media ventures.

 We’ll be using that public earnings information, along with some of our insider knowledge, so show you just how Disney World makes money.

+Guests were still concerned for their health while visiting the major theme parks.
 Since the pandemic, Disney has shifted its business model for the parks and the company as a whole.

-Though the parks bring in a huge chunk of reliable revenue, Disney has been investing more and more in its digital enterprises including Disney+, to the chagrin of many shareholders and Disney Parks fans.
+Though the parks bring in a huge chunk of reliable revenue, Disney has been investing more and more in its digital enterprises, including Disney+, to the chagrin of many shareholders and Disney Parks fans.

 Attendance at the parks was booming, and during certain holidays, many of the parks would actually reach capacity.
-From our insider knowledge, though unpublished information, this is about 95,000 guests in Magic Kingdom and 105,000 guests in EPCOT – Hollywood Studios and Animal Kingdom are unknown, but definitely lower due to overall park size and attraction capacities.
+From our insider knowledge, though unpublished information, this is about 95,000 guests in Magic Kingdom and 105,000 guests in EPCOT â€“ Disney’s Hollywood Studios and Animal Kingdom are unknown, but definitely lower due to overall park size and attraction capacities.

 Currently, Disney is focused on maximizing the spending of each visitor to the resorts instead of maximizing total guests.
 In the most recent quarterly earning report, Disney posted revenues of $7.4 billion, with operating costs of $2.1 billion, effectively accomplishing their strategy.